DanarQ/Movies_Collection_InRust/README.md

-Its just a simple excersise for method in rust
+Its just a simple exercise for method in rust